What I offer:

 Here are some examples of creative prayers – left: weaving as prayer, middle and right: collage as prayers.

+Within the Christian tradition there is a rich history of contemplative prayers.
 Would you like to know and experience more about contemplative way of prayers?
 I can lead experiential sessions of different ways of prayer that may enrich your experience of God.
 A few examples include:

 - Lectio Divina